 Liz Rae Heise-Glass is a writer, editor, and curator currently based in Minneapolis.
 From 2013-2015, she was a fellow at the Walker Art Center in Minneapolis, where she worked on collection-based research, exhibitions, and publications.
 A California native, Liz received a Bachelor's degree in American Studies from Scripps College before completing her Master's degree in Curatorial Practice at the California College of the Arts.
 From 2011-2013, she worked as an assistant curator at the Wattis Institute for Contemporary Arts in San Francisco.
 She has also assisted in the development of exhibitions and programs for the San Francisco Museum of Modern Art and the Museum of Contemporary Art Detroit.
+In the past decade, Liz has edited catalogues and anthologies for the Wattis Institute, the Walker Art Center, the Contemporary Jewish Museum, and the Andy Warhol Museum, among others.
 Her writing can be found online and in print via Art Practical, ART PAPERS, Daily Serving, SFAQ, and caa.reviews, as well as in the errant exhibition or auction catalogue.
 From 2013-2017, she was the managing editor of The Exhibitionist, a journal about curating and exhibitions, and in 2018 she was a curator in residence at the Banff Centre for Arts and Creativity in Banff, Alberta.